-- 10.3 Without in any way limiting the undertaking in paragraph 10.2(a) above, O'Bryen undertakes, for a period of 4 years from the time of the acceptance of this undertaking by ASIC, not to: - (a) do any act or engage in any conduct as a representative of an Australian Financial Services Licensee; - (b) hold himself out as a representative of an Australian Financial Services Licensee; - (c) carry on a business in relation to financial products or financial services, within the meaning of section 761A of the Corporations Act, either directly or indirectly as a director, partner, manager, servant or agent; - (d) hold out that he is in anyway authorised to provide a particular financial service or services or that he is in any way authorised to provide financial services generally; and - (e) apply to ASIC under section 913A of the Corporations Act for an Australian Financial Services Licence.

-10.4 O'Bryen undertakes to provide all documents and information requested by ASIC from time to time for the purpose of assessing O'Bryen's compliance with the terms of this enforceable undertaking.
+- 10.1 Under s93AA of the ASIC Act, Phillpott has offered, and ASIC has agreed to accept as an alternative to pursuing court action seeking, inter alia, declarations under section 601FD of the Corporations Act, the following undertakings. - 10.2 Phillpott undertakes: - (a) not to provide any financial services; and - (b) not to take part in the management of any corporation, - for a period of 15 years from the time of acceptance of this undertaking by ASIC. - 10.3 Without in any way limiting the undertaking in paragraph 10.2(a) above, Phillpott undertakes, for a period of 15 years from the time of the acceptance of this undertaking by ASIC, not to: - do any act or engage in any conduct as a representative of an Australian Financial Services Licensee; - (b) hold himself out as a representative of an Australian Financial Services Licensee; - (c) carry on a business in relation to financial products or financial services, within the meaning of section 761A of the Corporations Act, either directly or indirectly as a director, partner, manager, servant or agent; - (d) hold out that he is in anyway authorised to provide a particular financial service or services or that he is in any way authorised to provide financial services generally; and - apply to ASIC under section 913A of the Corporations Act for an Australian Financial Services Licence. - 10.4 Phillpott undertakes to provide all documents and information requested by ASIC from time to time for the purpose of assessing Phillpott's compliance with the terms of this enforceable undertaking.